MotionStudioCornell/JohnnyCoDrone/README.md

 Required programming language and version:  `Python 3.11`.
 Tutorials can be found [here](https://learn.robolink.com/course/python-with-codrone-edu/).

-Using latest version of Python for the `sibley_demo.ipynb`
+Using latest version of Python for the `/sibley_demo`

 ## About this repository